US judge blocks approval of new DACA applications | DW | 16.07.2021

 "To be clear," Hanen said, the ruling does not require the government to take "any immigration, deportation or criminal action against any DACA recipient."

-The ruling does not impact "dreamers" who are already protected from deportation by the DACA program.
+The ruling does not impact "Dreamers" who are already protected from deportation by the DACA program.
+Nearly 800,000 people are currently protected by DACA.

 Texas Congressman Joaquin Castro, a Democrat, called the ruling a "terrible decision".